How does this work?

 5. It will be beneficial to avoid abbreviations and acronyms - please assume we don't know what they mean.

-Barnardos and OfficeMax undertake every precaution to ensure privacy.
+Barnardos Aotearoa and OfficeMax undertake every precaution to ensure privacy.
 You will see from the application form that we only ask schools to provide the initials of the child/children to ensure anonymity.
 We do not undertake any publicity without obtaining the permission of the school, and if given, all names will be changed.

 No. If successful, the grant is made to your school for the project as outlined in the application.
 The grant is paid directly to the school's bank account.